tent/tent.io/content/docs/post-types.md

 to the post `entity` as well as entities used in mentions, version parents, groups and permissions.

+The post also includes some "profile" details.
+These details are optionally made available to apps when they request posts.

 Modified meta posts are sent to all relationships and apps regardless of subscriptions.